chauhang/pt-experiments/pytorch-qa-chatbot/finetune/alpaca-lora-all-7B/README.md

 ### Dataset Format

-For this test only the question and context are considered.
+For this test only the question and answer are considered.

 From the stack overflow and discussion forum posts, the title of the post is used as question(instruction) and accepted answer is used as answer(output).
+From the pytorch blogs and docs, question(instruction) and answer(output) are generated using openai

 Example: